-The IMO also adopted the International Convention for the Safety of Life at Sea, or the SOLAS Convention, and the International Convention on Load Lines, or the LL Convention, which impose a variety of standards that regulate the design and operational features of ships.
+The IMO also adopted SOLAS and the LL Convention, which impose a variety of standards that regulate the design and operational features of ships.
 The IMO periodically revises the SOLAS and LL Convention standards.
 May 2012 SOLAS Convention amendments entered into force as of January 1, 2014.
-The Convention on Limitation of Liability for Maritime Claims (LLMC) was recently amended and the amendments went into effect on June 8, 2015.
+The Convention on Limitation of Liability for Maritime Claims of 1976, as amended, or the LLMC, was also recently amended and the amendments went into effect on June 8, 2015.
 The amendments alter the limits of liability for loss of life or personal injury claims and property claims against ship-owners.